ReactiveBayes/Rocket.jl/README.md

 In order to achieve best performance and convenient API Rx.jl combines [Observer pattern](https://en.wikipedia.org/wiki/Observer_pattern), [Actor model](https://en.wikipedia.org/wiki/Actor_model) and [Functional programming](https://en.wikipedia.org/wiki/Functional_programming).

-We designed Rx.jl with a focus on performance and modularity.
+Rx.jl has been designed with a focus on performance and modularity.

 The essential concepts in Rx.jl are: